jaerith/WonkaSystem/README.md

 A metadata-driven product data system with a built-in business rules engine and communications protocol.

 # Notices
 Currently, this project is under construction.
-However, you can understanding its basis by reading the ideas and the general design presented in my <a target="_blank" href="http://www.infoq.com/articles/metadata-and-agile">InfoQ article</a>.
+However, you can understand its basis by reading about the ideas and the general design presented in my <a target="_blank" href="http://www.infoq.com/articles/metadata-and-agile">InfoQ article</a>.

 # Getting Started